 Dental Hygienists are important members of the dental health care team.
-Their primary duties include the following: oral prophylaxis, such as scaling, root planning and polishing, recording medical/dental history, diagnostic data collection, dental charting, oral cancer screening, oral examinations, treatment planning; expose, and interpret dental radiographs, apply fluoride, and dental sealants, teach patients proper oral hygiene techniques, counsel patients about plaque control, develop individualized at home oral hygiene programs, counsel patients on the importance of good nutrition for maintaining optimal oral health and perform other clinical dental hygiene services.
+Their primary duties include the following: oral prophylaxis, such as scaling, root planning and polishing, recording medical/dental history, diagnostic data collection, dental charting, oral cancer screening, oral examinations, treatment planning; expose and interpret dental radiographs, apply fluoride, and dental sealants, teach patients proper oral hygiene techniques, counsel patients about plaque control, develop individualized at home oral hygiene programs, counsel patients on the importance of good nutrition for maintaining optimal oral health and performing other clinical dental hygiene services.
 The Dental Hygiene program is designed to prepare students to become competent oral health clinicians and educators.
 Admission to the program is limited and competitive.
-Upon completion of this program, students are eligible to take the National Board Dental Hygiene and The Commission on Dental Competency Assessment Examination.
-Michigan Board of Dentistry may deny dental hygiene licensure to an applicant who has been convicted of a crime or is addicted to drugs or alcohol.
+Upon completion of this program, students are eligible to take the National Board Dental Hygiene Examination and The Commission on Dental Competency Assessments, Western Regional Examining Board and Council of Interstate Testing Agencies, Inc. Examination.
+The Michigan Board of Dentistry may deny dental hygiene licensure to an applicant who has been convicted of a criminal offense.